graphile-contrib/postgraphile-upload-example/README.md

 ## How does it work?

 The [server](https://github.com/mattbretl/postgraphile-upload-example/blob/master/server/src/index.js) code should be relatively straightforward if you're familiar with PostGraphile.
 [Apollo Upload Server](https://github.com/jaydenseric/apollo-upload-server) middleware handles the multipart requests using [busboy](https://github.com/mscdex/busboy).
-The [Upload Field plugin](https://github.com/mattbretl/postgraphile-plugin-upload-field) for PostGraphile is currently undocumented, but briefly, `match` is a function used to specify the file upload metadata columns and `resolve` is a function that handles the actual file upload stream.
+The [Upload Field plugin](https://github.com/mattbretl/postgraphile-plugin-upload-field) for PostGraphile is minimally documented, but briefly, `match` is a function used to specify the file upload metadata columns and `resolve` is a function that handles the actual file upload stream.

 The client is full of React/Apollo boilerplate.
 The unique parts are:
 - [These lines in clients/src/index.js](https://github.com/mattbretl/postgraphile-upload-example/blob/master/client/src/index.js#L26-28) where createUploadLink replaces the usual createHttpLink in the ApolloClient constructor; and